School of Nursing

 609 Health Care in the Global Context (1).
 Majors only or permission of the instructor.
 A faculty led experiential learning opportunity focusing on development and knowledge related to research, health care systems, or service learning and its application to nursing and health care.

 685 Care of the Dying and Bereaved throughout the Life Span (3).
+Permission of the instructor for nonmajors.
 Students from a variety of health sciences-related disciplines gain an understanding of issues in working with dying and bereaved individuals of all ages and their families.

 687 Ethical Issues in Nursing (2).
 Examination and discussion of major ethical issues arising in the professional practice of nursing in the context of systematic consideration of the nature of ethical choice.